omgnetwork/plasma-contracts/plasma_framework/docs/contracts/Merkle.md

 ### checkMembership

-Checks that a leaf hash is contained in a root hash.
+Checks that a leaf hash is contained in a root hash

 ```js
 function checkMembership(bytes32 leaf, uint256 index, bytes32 rootHash, bytes proof) internal pure